Alexseibr/miniapp/replit.md

 # KETMAR Market

 ## Overview
-KETMAR Market is a Telegram-based marketplace for buying and selling goods, featuring seasonal promotions and hierarchical product categories.
-It integrates a REST API backend, a Telegram bot, a React-based admin panel, and a React-based Telegram MiniApp.
-The project aims to provide a comprehensive e-commerce platform within Telegram, focusing on intuitive navigation, efficient ad management, and engaging user experiences with features like 3D icons and real-time chat.
-The business vision is to create a user-friendly and efficient e-commerce solution leveraging the Telegram ecosystem, with ambitions to capture a significant market share in mobile-first online retail.
+KETMAR Market is a Telegram-based marketplace designed for buying and selling goods, incorporating seasonal promotions and a hierarchical product categorization system.
+It features a REST API backend, a Telegram bot, a React-based administration panel, and a React-based Telegram MiniApp.
+The project aims to deliver a comprehensive e-commerce experience within Telegram, focusing on intuitive navigation, efficient advertisement management, and engaging user interfaces, including 3D icons and real-time chat functionalities.
+The business goal is to establish a user-friendly and efficient e-commerce platform leveraging the Telegram ecosystem, with aspirations to secure a significant portion of the mobile-first online retail market.

 ## User Preferences
 Preferred communication style: Simple, everyday language.